Swing in Plane with the Pitch

 - The rear elbow slotting (see Pillar XIX: Rear Elbow Slot).

-- The lead arm working up (see Pillar XXI: Lead Arm).
+- The lead arm is working up (see Pillar XXI: Lead Arm).

 - A centered head(see Pillar XV: Rotate Around and Steady and Centered Head) helps the hitter establish a rearward leaning axis of rotation.